Moshe Hacohen

 Moshe Kalphon Hacohen, (1874–1950), also known by his acronym Ramach, was one of the leading rabbis of the island of Djerba, Tunisia, during the 20th century.

-Birth
+Early life and family

-Hacohen, a kohen by birth, was born in 1874 to his father Rabbi Shalom Hacohen and his mother Tarachi, on the island of Djerba off the coast of Tunisia.
+Hacohen, a kohen by birth, was born in 1874 to Rabbi Shalom Hacohen and his wife Tarachi, on the island of Djerba off the coast of Tunisia.
+He was named after his grandfather, Rabbi Moshe Hacohen, author of the book Pnai Moshe; "Halphon" is a nickname.
+His great-grandfather, Rabbi Shaul (Saul) Hacohen was the head of the rabbinical court in Djerba.